TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

    unpickling.

-   You should implement this method if the :meth:`__new__` method of your class requires keyword-only arguments.
+   You should implement this method if the :meth:`__new__` method of your kundi requires keyword-only arguments.
 Otherwise, it is recommended for compatibility to implement :meth:`__getnewargs__`.

    .. versionchanged:: 3.6